hirasso/wp-sync-deploy/README.md

 ## Run automated tasks after each deploy / sync ✨

-wp-sync-deploy will **automatically run tasks on the target server** each time you trigger a deploy or a sync.
-You can adjust what tasks should be run by modifying the file `wp-sync-deploy.tasks.php` created by the [setup script](#setup).
+wp-sync-deploy will **automatically run tasks on the target server** when you sync or deploy.
+Modify the `wp-sync-deploy.tasks.php` file created by the [setup script](#setup), to customize which tasks should be executed.

 Default tasks defined in the file are: